Published on January 11th, 2018 and Updated on March 18th, 2021

 When it comes to finding out about your baby’s gender, many expectant parents are divided.
 While some parents prefer waiting until the birth to discover their child’s gender, many new expectant parents find discovering their baby’s gender early during pregnancy to be an exciting and fulfilling event that begins the bonding process.

 One of the main issues with traditional gender reveal methods, such as testing the amniotic fluid which surrounds your baby, is that they often require long wait times and/or pose serious risks to the developing fetus.
-The SneakPeek DNA gender test bypasses the limitations associated with traditional gender reveal methods, offering an advanced early at-home gender predictor that’s not only safe, but also 99% accurate and cost-efficient.
+The SneakPeek DNA gender test bypasses the limitations associated with traditional gender reveal methods, offering an advanced early at-home baby gender predictor that’s not only safe, but also 99% accurate and cost-efficient.
+So when can you find out the sex of the baby?
+With Sneakpeek Test, you can learn the gender of your baby as early as 8 weeks into pregnancy.

 Current Strategies for Determining Your Child’s Gender

 The excitement of adding a new baby to your family can often be overshadowed by the curiosity you feel in wanting to know your child’s gender.
 An increasing number of parents are seeking safe, effective options to find out their baby’s gender at early gestational age.

 The most common gender determination options include: